The Essential Guide to Pallet Management: Best Practices and Common Mistakes

 Switching to Plastic Pallets: A Guide to Enhancing Your Supply Chain

-Plastic Pallets
+Switching to Plastic Pallets

 Pallets are crucial in the supply chain for their efficiency and better space usage.
 The choice of pallets can significantly impact supply chain operations.
 Among many types of pallets, plastic pallets are gaining popularity over wood pallets due to their durability, longevity, and hygiene aspects.
 If you’ve been using wooden pallets and are considering switching to plastic ones, this guide will help you understand the benefits and the right time to make the switch.